 During the Spring 2018, we introduced our NEW 12-Week Civic Mentoring Initiative which is offered during both Spring and Fall seasons!
-This initiative extends experiences and skill building opportunities as peer mentors work one on one with our young people in a variety of community settings.
+This program extends experiences and skill building opportunities as peer mentors work one on one with our young people in a variety of community settings.

 College students interested in becoming a mentor should complete the Become a Civic Mentor Application.
 Mentors will take part in formal training and participate in our Project Stewardship program for the duration of time spent mentoring one of our young adults in order to continue relationship building, to develop knowledge base and receive guidance.

 The Civic Mentoring Initiative is an extension of Project Stewardship with a separate fee structure.
 Young adults who are not Project Stewardship participants can also enroll in our mentoring initiative based on individual needs.
 Our Guidance Services may accompany Project Stewardship and/or Civic Mentoring to help young adults transition successfully into new chapters of their lives.